 5. Future Resale Potential and Exit Strategy

 A well-planned exit strategy involves timing the sale for optimal market conditions.
 Holding onto a property for too long can result in diminishing returns if market trends shift.
 Conversely, selling too soon may limit the profit potential.
-Investors should set clear financial goals, whether targeting short-term capital appreciation or long-term rental yields, and adjust their strategy accordingly.
+Investors should set clear financial goals and adjust their strategy accordingly.

 Final Thoughts

-Buying real estate to resell isn’t just about purchasing at the right price—it’s about ensuring long-term value through smart investments.
+Buying real estate to resell isn’t just about purchasing at the right price.
+It’s about ensuring long-term value through smart investments.
 By focusing on value, payment plans, end-user appeal, market trends, and future resale potential, investors can make informed decisions that lead to significant returns.
-Whether in Dubai or any other global market, these rules remain essential for success.

 Sources